Debbie Gross

 She is a psychologist and social worker by trade and a previous winner of a number of awards.
 These include the Jerusalem Mayor's Volunteer Award from Prime Minister Ehud Olmert in 2001, the Jerusalem Foundation Teddy Kollek Award for Community Leadership and Excellence in 2003, the Knesset award for “Women Who Are Changing The World” in 2016, and “The Award for Recognition for Fighting the Battle Against Violence Against Women” by the Minister of Social Equality of Israel in 2017.

-In December of 2017, Tahel announced a set of “Ten Guidelines” which are ethics guidelines for religious leaders to advocate for proper conduct with their congregants.
+In December 2017, Tahel announced a set of “Ten Guidelines” which are ethics guidelines for religious leaders to advocate for proper conduct with their congregants.
 The guidelines are interfaith and have been signed by religious leaders of many faiths.

 In 2020, Debbie Gross received the Bonei Zion Prize in the field of Community & Non-profit.